Not Registered to Vote? Get it done now.

 4. Gone in June?
 Vote by absentee ballot.

-There are different types of absentee ballots for different situations.
-Find yours below and click link to find out how to get set up to vote by mail.
-You may apply for NOW absentee ballots for one election, for several elections, or for all elections during the calendar year, in which the application is submitted.
+You may apply for NOW absentee ballots for one election, for several elections, or for all elections during the calendar year.
 Your ballot will be automatically sent to you.
-If you end up voting in person instead, just take your absentee ballot with you to the polls and sign an affidavit to vote in-person instead!
+If you end up voting in person instead, just take your absentee ballot with you to the polls and sign an affidavit to vote in-person!

 • STANDARD ABSENTEE - “Standard” absentee ballots are the most common types of absentee ballots.
 No excuse is required to request a “standard” absentee ballot.
 By law, “standard” absentee ballot affidavits are required to be notarized.
 CLICK HERE TO SIGN UP FOR STANDARD ABSENTEE.